CHINESE 101 A

 this link to purchase online (at the end of Week 2).

-This course meets 4 days a week and includes a weekly discussion/drill session.
+This course meets 4 days a week and includes a weekly speaking/drill session.

 Weekly schedule is listed below and will be updated by each Monday.